History

 Uses

-In Martinique, the pulp of giant grenadilla is used to make juice, syrups and jams.
-The unripe fruit is cooked like a vegetable and tastes like cucumber.
+In Martinique, giant grenadilla pulp is used to make juice, syrups, and jams.
+The unripe fruit is cooked like a vegetable and has a cucumber‑like flavor.

 In Florida, it is used to make wine.